 God has gotten us out of Egypt; now, how do we use the Sabbath?
 So He magnifies it, by showing that we should use the Sabbath in terms of a redemption motif.
 We might almost say that the first thing we need to make sure is that we are free and that we stay free.
 Therefore, we have to strive to do what?
 Keep the Sabbath!
 And the third lesson, then, is that it prefigures a time yet future when the people of God enjoy the rest.

 So, now we see the Sabbath doing what?

 It points to the future—the Kingdom of God.

 These three areas are the perimeters within which Sabbath use and obedience fall.
 "For there remains yet a keeping of the Sabbath."
 We won't go into this, but it is really beautiful.
 That is, what it shows in the Greek here—which, incidentally, is probably the most beautiful Greek in the whole Bible.
 It is really beautifully written.
 It shows that Sabbath rest has already begun IF we are striving to use it right.
 We have already begun to enter into it.
-(If a person works on the Sabbath, have they entered into it?
-Obviously not!
-I'm talking about working and earning a living.)

 This thing that I just mentioned ties very closely to the term eternal life in the Bible.
 And eternal life, we find (shown by Jesus Christ), is not merely a period in which there is extended life.
 That is, life without end.
 But, to God, eternal life also includes the quality of life being lived.
 It would be no good to have eternal life if we had to live it like a demon.
 But eternal life is only good when it is lived as God lives it.